-Mr. Tucker is one of the founding partners of HCP.
-His practice focuses primarily on insurance coverage matters including the representation of both insurers and policyholders, and he is certified by the Ohio State Bar Association as a specialist in Insurance Coverage Law.
+Mr. Tucker has represented both insurers and policyholders.
+He is certified by the Ohio State Bar Association as a specialist in Insurance Coverage Law.
 Since 1999, he has held an appointment as an adjunct professor teaching Insurance Law at the University of Akron School of Law.

 Mr. Tucker serves as an arbitrator for several elite providers of alternative dispute resolution services, including the American Arbitration Association.
 He is a member of the AAA’s Commercial Insurance panel and its Complex Coverage Neutral Evaluation panel, both of which are composed of nationally recognized coverage experts, academics, and former judges with insurance law expertise.

-Mr. Tucker frequently speaks at CLE programs for attorneys, paralegals, and insurance claim professionals.
+Mr. Tucker has often spoken at continuing legal education seminars for attorneys, paralegals, and insurance claim professionals.
 His published articles have been cited as authoritative by federal and state courts from Delaware to Hawaii, and in more than 30 articles written by leading scholars.

 Mr. Tucker is a two-time recipient (2012 and 1999) of the UA Law Alumni Publications Award, which is conferred by the Akron Law Alumni Association to the alumnus with the most outstanding law-related publication during the preceding year.